IPC::System::Simple - Run commands simply, with detailed diagnostics

 set.
 See Exit values for further information.

-In fact, you can even have IPC::System::Simple
+In fact, you can even have IPC::System::Simple replace

-function for your package so it has the
+the default system function for your package so it has the

 same behaviour: